-One of the first places I look when I go to Trader Joe’s is the frozen section to see if there are any new Asian dishes there.
+One of the first places I look at when I go to Trader Joe’s is the frozen section to see if there are any new Asian dishes there.
 I was lucky today and found this really good looking Honey Walnut Shrimp!
 I love the Panda Express Honey Walnut Shrimp and I was hoping that Trader Joe’s wouldn’t disappoint me.
 When I got this and took it to the checkout line, even the checkers hadn’t seen it yet and were super excited to try it!

 I decided to try it when I got home.
 Normally I would use a cookbook on Chinese Takeout that I like to cook something like this.
 There were two cooking methods listed on the back, bake in the oven or fry in some oil.
 I decided I didn’t need the extra calories so I opted to bake in the oven.
-After baking in the oven for a few minutes until they are crispy crunchy on the outside, you are supposed to toss with the warmed up honey sauce and add the walnuts.
+After baking in the oven for a few minutes until they are crispy and crunchy on the outside, you are supposed to toss them with the warmed-up honey sauce and add the walnuts.
 I wished I had taken a picture of the honey sauce pack and the walnut pack.
-First of all you get about 5 tiny walnuts in the bag so if I were you, I would get some more walnuts and toss them in with the shrimp if I were you.
+First of all, you get about 5 tiny walnuts in the bag so if I were you, I would get some more walnuts and toss them in with the shrimp if I were you.

 So what did it actually taste like?
 Kind of like you would expect, deep fried shrimp swimming in a super sweet, pineapple sauce with about 4 tiny walnuts.
 It will be an absolute hit for Trader Joe’s!
 Actually, this is pretty expensive at $6.99 for a bag (here in the Seattle area).
-This isn’t really my type of food, but seeing how popular the Mandarin Orange Chicken (Which is basically deep fried chicken in a spicy sweet sauce), I have no doubt this will go on to be a hit!
+This isn’t really my type of food, but seeing how popular the Mandarin Orange Chicken (Which is basically deep fried chicken in a spicy sweet sauce) is, I have no doubt this will go on to be a hit!
 But I really didn’t like it all that much.